The Department of Defense (DOD) is seeking patients and caregivers to act as consumer grant reviewers for two large cancer research funding programs:

 If you are interested in applying, please let us know.
 FCF will complete the “sponsor information” part of the form, write letters of recommendation, assemble the completed application packs and forward them to the DOD.
 The application deadline for participation in the FY22 peer review panels is June 17.
 The program may continue to accept nominations after that date, but those applicants may not be able to serve this season.

-Feel free to contact Lynn O’Malley at email@example.com if you have any questions or are interested in applying.
+Feel free to contact Kurt Losert at email@example.com or Lynn O’Malley at firstname.lastname@example.org if you have any questions about the program or are interested in applying.

 Thank you for considering this opportunity to help advance cancer research!